-- (1) An upset occurred and that the permittee can identify the cause(s) of the upset; - (2) The permitted facility was at the time being properly operated; - (3) The permittee submitted notice of the upset as required by Part III.D.7; and, - (4) The permittee complied with any remedial measures required by Part III.B.2.
+- (1) An upset occurred and that the permittee can identify the cause(s) of the upset; - (2) The permitted facility was at the time being properly operated; - (3) The permittee submitted notice of the upset as required by Part III.D.7; and, c.
+BURDEN OF PROOF

+(4) The permittee complied with any remedial measures required by Part III.B.2.